cbworden/shake-doc/shakemap_applications.rst

 developing both the framework for portraying each earthquake in its hazard context, and also for computing loss estimates to examine and communicate its potential societal impact.
-The initial success of the Great Southern California ShakeOut (:ref: `Jones et al. (2011
+The initial success of the Great Southern California ShakeOut (:ref:`Jones et al. (2011
 <jones2011>`) has been built by SCEC, USGS, and others into a
-worldwide `annual exercise <http://www.shakeout.org/home.html>`_ (Oct 15th each year) involving millions of participants.
+worldwide `annual exercise <http://www.shakeout.org/home.html>`_ (on Oct 15th of each year) involving millions of participants.

 On a statewide basis, exercises take place in several of the more tectonically active areas of the country, for example, `ShakeOuts in